haikynguyen/privapp/README.md

 # Priv - Offline Photo Video Encryption

-Priv is a secure and convenient way to store your sensitive photos and videos.\
+Priv is a secure and convenient way to store and view your sensitive photos and videos.

-Offline encrypt your sensitive photos and videos in your device with a local private key.\
-Protecting from others to see your photos and videos by Face ID/Touch ID/Passcode.\
+Priv takes photo and video copies of your choice from device photo library,
+encrypt them with a local auto generated secret key and store offline those encrypted copies inside the app.
-Private view mode with dim light to quickly check your photos and videos in public.
+You can view those items from Priv and use the dim light mode to review your items in public.

+Face ID/ Touch ID / Passcode is required whenever the app is revisited to double protect your items from others.

 Here are something you need to know: